tsai810417/coding-challenge/web.md

 ##### Code on demand
 It is the only optional constraint and refers to the ability for a server to send executable code to the client.
 This is HTML's ```<script>``` tag.
 When the HTML document is loaded, the browser automatically fetches the JavaScript from the server and executes it locally.

+##### Conclusion
+A RESTful system is any network that fulfills the Fielding Constraints.
+A RESTful system is meant to be flexible for different use cases, scalable to accommodate a large number of users and components, and adaptable over time.